IMAT3904/simplifiedGLAD/README.md

-# simplifiedGLAD
+# Simplified GLAD
 Simplified version of GLAD with a premake file.
+For use in IMAT3904 and IMAT3905.